marigold-dev/training-nft-3/README.md

 Explanation:

 - `offers` is now a `map<address,offer>`, because you don't have to store `token_id` as a key, now the key is the owner's address.
 Each owner can sell a part of the unique collection
-- `offer` requires a quantity, each owner will sell a part of the unique collection
+- `offer` requires a quantity, each owner is selling a part of the unique collection
 - `totalSupply` is set while minting in order to track the global quantity of minted items on the collection.
 It makes it unnecessary to recalculate each time the quantity from each owner's holdings (this value is constant)

 Edit the `mint` function to add the `quantity` extra param, and finally change the `return`